Pablopabota/thingsboard.github.io/docs/samples/nettrartu-x/tutorial_rtu-x.md

 ### Nettra RTU
 [Nettra RTU](https://nettra.tech/en/how-we-do-it/rtu-x) called **"RTU-X"** is a powerful IoT electronic device that has digital and analog inputs and outputs, as well as several integrated communication interfaces as modem, ethernet, bluetooth, WiFi, RS485 and RS232.
 It is an ideal product to implement monitoring, data acquisition and control applications over a distributed data network.

-The RTU-X is easly configurable via a [RTU-X Configuration Interface](http://wiki.nettra.tech/en/downloads).
+The RTU-X is easily configurable via its [Configuration Interface](http://wiki.nettra.tech/en/downloads).
 To adapt the RTU-X to each application, it runs a fully customizable script, accessible and editable from the Configuration Interface.
 In this guide we will provide one as an example quite simple and easy to understand.

 Once you complete this sample/tutorial, you will see your sensor data on a dashboard like the following on the right.
 <br><br>
 <div align="center">

 ![rtu_x](/images/samples/nettrartu_x/rtu_x.png) ![dashboard](/images/samples/nettrartu_x/dash.png)

 </div>

 ## Prerequisites <a name="prerequisites"></a>